 In genetics, you get one set of genes from your mother and one set of genes from your father.
 Genes are sections of DNA that do something—like giving us green eyes or red hair.
 These genes combine in our chromosomes.
 Different animals have different numbers of chromosomes.

 While humans have 23 pairs of chromosomes for a total of 46, snakes have different amounts.
-According to a paper in Nature Communications, southeast Asian pit vipers have 36 chromosomes.
+According to Nature Communications, southeast Asian pit vipers have 36 chromosomes.
 On the other hand, the Trans-Pecos rat snake has 40, and other snakes have different numbers still.

 What Does Heterozygous Mean?

-A few different outcomes are depending on whether the gene is dominant or recessive.
+A few different outcomes can occur, depending on whether the gene is dominant or recessive.
 If the yellow and black gene is recessive, then the snake will look like a normal ball python.
-The same applies vice versa, too.
-However, the snake is still a ‘carrier’ for the yellow and black gene even if they look like a normal ball python.
-They can therefore still pass this gene on to their children.

 What Is Homozygosity?